 I love BGG - I hang out with the Thrifting Guild, the DIYers & Designers forums.
 I've been trading games, buying at auctions, and exchanging missing bits with other thrifters.
-I'm signed up for the first ever BGG.con@Sea - yes, a boardgame cruise!!!
+I was on the first ever BGG@Sea - yes, a boardgame cruise!!!

 Been to 1- BGG@sea, 4-Mensa Mind Games, 1-St. Louis's Geekway, 4-Austin Boardgame Bash, 2-SaltCON, and 4-BGG.con.
 My Gaudi prototype came in 2nd for the 2012 PolyPrize.
 Gaudi and Words of a Feather took 2nd & 3rd in SaltCON's 2013 design contest.